Derek Branning: Rejuvenation

 In April 2012, it was announced that viewers would see a "softer side" to Derek.
 Foreman told a writer from Soaplife that it was time to learn more about Derek's history, as the audience had familiarised with the character.
 He will be played as a "different kind of Derek" and have a "fascinating" backstory.
 In addition the actor stated that "you're about to see a bit more of the missing years – I'm finding out things about my character I didn't know existed".
-While he wanted to remain secretive about the plans for Derek, Foreman revealed that Alfie Moon (Shane Ritchie) would have involvement in the storyline.
+While he wanted to remain secretive about the plans for Derek, Foreman revealed that Alfie Moon (Shane Richie) would have involvement in the storyline.
 Derek asks Alfie to carry out a deed for him because he already has the "sensitivity and is the perfect foil" for his plans.
 Later that month the serial announced their plans to introduce Derek's daughter, Alice Branning (Jasmyn Banks).
 Alice has never met her father and wants answers; she was brought up by her mother and her brother Joey.
 As they had always told her that Derek no good, she decides to see for herself.
 EastEnders' executive producer Lorraine Newman said that Alice would "help us glimpse a softer side to Derek".
 As they’re both from the Branning family, she also felt there was a "huge amount" of history to build their relationship upon.
 A writer from Inside Soap reported that Alice is really keen to forge a relationship with her father.
 An EastEnders representative told them that Derek often talks of the "importance of family"; which will make their attempts at forming a "proper relationship" interesting.

 Derek's sister, Carol announces that she and her family are moving away.
 Derek is reluctant to see them leave and hatches a plan to prevent their departure.
 Foreman told Allison Jones from Inside Soap that Derek has a "patriarchal attitude" where "everyone matters" because family is most important to him.
 Derek wants "to put his life in order" and look out for Bianca's (Patsy Palmer) interests while she is in prison.
 Carol stands by her decision; so he conjures up a "frantic scheme" and attempts to influence Ray Dixon (Chucky Venn) into keeping them around.
 Foreman said that the plan ends in failure and "Derek has to let them go after all".
 Just as he loses one family unit, the serial introduce Alice.
 Derek is preoccupied with the family matter and Alice begins to follow him.
 Foreman explained that his character initially has "no idea" who she is.
 When Alice follows him into the pub, Derek decides to confront her.
 He told Allison Slade from TVTimes that Derek "has so many irons in the fire and he thinks she might be undercover police".
 To begin with he is wary of Alice, but is soon "delighted" to have his daughter around.
 The actor added that the Derek and Alice share a good chemistry.